meierj423/budget-tracker/README.md

 ## Description

 A Progressive Web Application for a user to add funds, subtract funds, and to view a graph of expense trends.
-This app is functional both online and offline and has the option to be installed
+This app is functional both online and offline and has the option to be installed.

 The technologies used in this application are:
 Node.js, Express, MongoDB, mongoose, morgan, compression, JavaScript, HTML, and CSS